tencentyun/intlcloud-documents/yehe_doc/存储/文件存储/快速入门/在 Linux 客户端上使用 CFS 文件系统_intl_en.md

 ## Step 2.
 Connect to an Instance
 This section describes how to log in to a Linux-based CVM instance.
-The login method varies with the scenarios.
+The login method varies depending on the scenarios.
 Logging in to the instance through the console is described herein.
-For alternative login methods, please see [Logging in to Linux Instance Using Standard Login Method](https://intl.cloud.tencent.com/document/product/213/5436).
+For alternative login methods, please see [Logging in to Linux Instance Using Standard Login Method](/doc/product/213/5436).

 #### Prerequisites
 You have logged in to the CVM instance with an admin account.